wtfleming/wtfleming.github.io/_posts/2015-12-10-embedded-elixir-raspberry-pi.markdown

 ---
 layout: post
-title:  "Elixir on the BeagleBone Black - Blinking an LED"
+title:  "Elixir on the Raspberry Pi - Blinking an LED"
-date:   2015-12-09 14:03:46
+date:   2015-12-10 11:03:46
 tags: erlang elxir
 ---

 In this post we will see how to run the "Hello, World" of embedded devices, blinking an LED on a breadboard.
-We will be using the Elixir programming language and a BeagleBone Black.
+We will be using the Elixir programming language and a Raspberry Pi.

-I have also written up similar instructions for the [Raspberry Pi][raspberry-pi-post].
+I have also written up similar instructions for the [BeagleBone Black][beaglebone-post].
-[raspberry-pi-post]: {% post_url 2015-12-10-embedded-elixir-raspberry-pi %}
+[beaglebone-post]: {% post_url 2015-12-09-embedded-elixir-beaglebone %}

 The final result will look like this:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/QR_su_rn74A" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/embed/w6T2HXzHXRs" frameborder="0" allowfullscreen></iframe>

 # Elixir programming language